 Connell and Hammond (1999) conducted two experiments to investigate the effect of using different sets of usability principles in usability evaluations.
 We focus on the evaluators using the ten HE heuristics as their usability principles.
 In the first experiment, a group of novice evaluators and a group of evaluators with HCI knowledge applied HE to a hypermedia browser.
 Problems were collected by observing the evaluators who were asked to think out loud.
 In the second experiment, a group of novice evaluators applied HE to an interactive teaching system.
 Here, the normal HE procedure was followed in that the evaluators reported their findings themselves.
 The detection rates in both experiments were among the lowest obtained in the studies of HE.
 Connell and Hammond (1999) argue that they have been more cautious not to group distinct problems into the same unique problem token and therefore get lower detection rates.
-The duplicate-elimination process where the problem lists of individual evaluators are merged into one master list of unique problem tokens can result in misleadingly high detection rates if the problems in the interface increases with the complexity of the system, and this reduces the likelihood that two evaluators will detect the same set of problems.
+The duplicate-elimination process where the problem lists of individual evaluators are merged into one master list of unique problem tokens can result in misleadingly high detection rates if the problems are grouped into too few, overly broad problems.
+Another explanation could be that the number of problems in the interface increases with the complexity of the system, and this reduces the likelihood that two evaluators will detect the same set of problems.
 If that is the case, studies of the evaluator effect should be performed on realistically complex systems, such as those used by Connell and Hammond (1999).